ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Download the UFS SRW Application Code
 ======================================
 The SRW Application source code is publicly available on GitHub.
-To download the SRW App, clone the release branch of the repository:
+To download the SRW App, clone the ``develop`` branch of the repository:

 .. code-block:: console